SizoDevelops/Blogger/README.md

 **Contributing**
 ------------

-If you would like to contribute to the Blogger extension, please follow these steps:
+If you would like to contribute to the Markdown To JSON extension, please follow these steps:

 1. Fork the extension's repository on GitHub
 2. Create a new branch for your feature or bug fix